acsizek/acsizek/README.md

 - 🌱 I’m currently learning API's
-- 💬 Ask me about ANYTHING
+- 💬 Ask me about ANYTHING.
 - 📫 How to reach me: www.alexcsizek.com